-- 1. Future Professionals may wear black, gray, or white in any combination. - 2.
-Clothing should be professional and clean. - 3.
-Shoes should be black, white, or gray and must be close-toed, practical, professional and comfortable. - 4.
+- 1. Future Professionals must wear solid black only.
+No prints, designs, or embellishments. - 2.
+Clothing should be neat and clean. - 3.
+Shoes should be close-toed, practical, professional and comfortable.
+These may be colorful or have print. - 4.
 Hair should be styled prior to arriving at the school. - 5.
-Any cosmetics should be applied prior to arriving at the school. - 6.
-The following is a list of acceptable dress: - a.
-Sleeveless tops. - b.
-Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - c.
-Stylish hats, scarves, and stylish head wraps. - d.
-Shorts and/or skirts that fall below the fingertips. - 7.
-Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals.
+Any cosmetics should be applied prior to arriving at the school.

+The following is a list of acceptable dress:

+- a.
+Sleeveless tops.

+- b.
+Black blouses, solid black sweatshirts with no hoods, sweatshirts with no hoods/t-shirts/jackets with the Paul Mitchell logo or the school.

+- c.
+Stylist hats, scarves, and stylish head wraps.

+- d.
+Solid black dress pants.

+- e.
+Solid black joggers.